- You are here:

 Philip is an acclaimed travel writer and author of many guidebooks, including the Bradt guides to Uganda, Tanzania, Kenya and South Africa.

 The Masai Mara is where the BBC’s Big Cat Diaries were filmed, and unsurprisingly it ranks as one of the finest reserves anywhere in Africa for big cat sightings.
-Above all, I associate it with lions: I’ve often encountered four or five prides in the space of a day here, and it is the only place where I’ve regularly seem prides of 20 or more individuals, and enjoyed the spectacle of lion mating.
+Above all, I associate it with lions: I’ve often encountered four or five prides in the space of a day here, and it is one of the few places where I’ve regularly seen prides of 20 or more individuals, and enjoyed the spectacle of these heavyweight cats mating.
 I’ve also yet to go more than a couple of days in the Mara without seeing leopard or cheetah, while other predators, notably jackals and hyenas, are also common.
-Other great things about the Mara include the spectacular wildebeest migration, which usually crosses into the reserve from Tanzania from August to October, the opportunity to see wildlife from a hot air balloon, and the scenery in the westerly ‘Mara Triangle’, which lies below the Oloololo Escarpment (part of the Rift Valley Wall).
-It is worth noting that parts of the Mara can become very crowded, especially during the migration season, so I always try to stick to the less crowded western art of the reserve, or – better still – one of the restricted access private Maasai conservancies that border it.
+Other great things about the Mara include the spectacular wildebeest migration, which usually crosses into the reserve from Tanzania from July or August to October, the opportunity to see wildlife from a hot air balloon, and the scenery in the westerly ‘Mara Triangle’, which lies below the Oloololo Escarpment (part of the Rift Valley Wall).
+It is worth noting that parts of the Mara can become very crowded, especially during the migration season, so I always try to stick to the less crowded western part of the reserve, or – better still – one of the restricted access private Maasai conservancies that border it.

 Nana is a travel writer and author of multiple guidebooks, including the Lonely Planet guides to Africa, Zambia & Malawi and South Africa.